-- From the Start screen, type e, and then click File Explorer.
-1. - Click your hard drive designation.
-The hard drive designation is typically Local Disk (C:).
-2. - Using the hard drive path you recorded earlier, open the folder on your hard drive that contains the 3. update. - Double-click the file that has an .exe extension (for example, filename.exe). - The BIOS installation begins. - Complete the installation by following the on-screen instructions.
+- From the Start screen, type e, and then click File Explorer. - 2.
+Click your hard drive designation.
+The hard drive designation is typically Local Disk (C:). - 3.
+Using the hard drive path you recorded earlier, open the folder on your hard drive that contains the update. - Double-click the file that has an .exe extension (for example, filename.exe).
+The BIOS installation begins. - Complete the installation by following the on-screen instructions. - After a message on the screen reports a successful installation, you can delete the downloaded file from your hard drive.